darrell60rabec5z/notes/README.md

 Secondly, planning ahead is crucial.
 Before starting a project, think about the end goal and break it down into smaller tasks.
 Creating a plan will make it easier to stay focused and on track.
 You can use tools like Trello or Asana to help with task management and organization.
 These tools can help keep track of your progress and make sure that nothing gets overlooked.
  -- 212字

+# 2023-11-29
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the ever-present potential for unexpected user behavior or errors.
+It serves as a reminder to continually strive for improvement and adaptability in our programming practices.